Mushrooms are magic!

 I cleaned and trimmed the mushroom and cut into slices.
 As this was my first experience of this mushroom, I didn’t know, until later, that it was a very dry specimen, due probably to the lack of rain.

 As with many wild mushrooms, it’s important to cook it thoroughly.
-I treated it as I would most mushroom, by sautéing it first and then adding my other ingredients and the sauce.
+I treated it as I would most mushrooms, by sautéing it first and then adding my other ingredients and the sauce.
 Usually, I want to reduce the liquid content of a mushroom but with hindsight I realise this mushroom had almost no liquid content and so a different approach (of adding liquid) would have worked better.

 As a vegetarian of several years, I was excited to emulate some of my old favourites using the mushroom as a substitute for chicken….
 I thought I would make a creamy chicken and mushroom sauce, though it did occur to me that it was actually a mushroom and mushroom sauce! 😄